canonical/lxd/doc/howto/storage_create_bucket.md

 This behavior is different for `cephobject` storage pools, where buckets are available from any cluster member.
 ```

+(storage_create_bucket_keys)=
 ## Create storage bucket keys

-In order for an application to access a storage bucket they must use a set of S3 credentials made up of an *access key* and a *secret key*.
+To access a storage bucket, applications must use a set of S3 credentials made up of an *access key* and a *secret key*.
-Multiple sets of credentials can be created for a specific bucket.
+You can create multiple sets of credentials for a specific bucket.

 Each set of credentials is given a key name.
-The key name is used only for reference and does not need to be provided to the application using the credentials.
+The key name is used only for reference and does not need to be provided to the application that uses the credentials.

-Each set of credentials is given a *role* that specifies what operations they can perform on the bucket.
+Each set of credentials has a *role* that specifies what operations they can perform on the bucket.

 The roles available are:

- - `admin` - Full access to the bucket.
+- `admin` - Full access to the bucket
- - `read-only` - Read only access to the bucket (list and get files only).
+- `read-only` - Read-only access to the bucket (list and get files only)

-If the role is not specified when creating a bucket key the role used is `read-only`.
+If the role is not specified when creating a bucket key, the role used is `read-only`.

 Use the following command to create a set of credentials for a storage bucket: